hector918/blackstone-backend/README.md

 | `POST`   | `/api/bookings`                   | Create a booking for a meeting room<br><em>All fields are required except attendees</em><br><em>Validates that room is available to book</em> | { <br>&nbsp;&nbsp;&nbsp;&nbsp;"meetingName": "Scrum Standup",<br>&nbsp;&nbsp;&nbsp;&nbsp;"meetinRoomId": 2,<br>&nbsp;&nbsp;&nbsp;&nbsp;"startDate": "2022-03-23T17:00:00.000Z",<br>&nbsp;&nbsp;&nbsp;&nbsp;"endDate": "2022-03-23T17:30:00.000Z",<br>&nbsp;&nbsp;&nbsp;&nbsp;"attendees": "jdoe@email.com, bdylan@email.com"<br> } |
 | `DELETE` | `/api/bookings/:id`               | Cancel a booking by id                                                                                                                        | n/a                                                                                                                                                                                                                                                                                                                                |
 | `POST`   | `/api/meeting-rooms/available`    | **Extra challenge:** <br>Retrieve available rooms by search criteria<br><em>startDate and endDate are required</em>                           | { <br>&nbsp;&nbsp;&nbsp;&nbsp;"startDate": "2022-03-23T17:00:00.000Z",<br>&nbsp;&nbsp;&nbsp;&nbsp;"endDate": "2022-03-23T17:30:00.000Z",<br>&nbsp;&nbsp;&nbsp;&nbsp;"floor": 22,<br>&nbsp;&nbsp;&nbsp;&nbsp;"capacity": 3<br> }                                                                                                    |

-### App Pages/Views

-Your Room Booking App should have the following pages (and be displayed at their respective browser url).

-#### Home `/`

-Displays a nav bar or navigation menu that would take the user to **Meeting Rooms**, **Bookings** and **New Room** pages.
-This navbar should be visible on all pages/views.

-Below the navbar display a list of all meeting rooms.

-When you click in one of the meeting rooms of the list it should take the user to the meeting room page.

-**Extra challenge:** Above list, display a form to look for available rooms.
-The form must include Start Date, End Date, Floor and Capacity input fields and a Find button.
-The Floor and Capacity inputs should be optional and all others required.
-The result should filter list of meeting rooms to display only the available ones.

-#### Single Meeting Room `/meetingrooms/:id`

-Displays the details of the meeting room and below it all its **future** bookings.

-Display a form to book the meeting room.
-The form must include Meeting Name, Start Date, End Date and Attendees input fields and a Submit button.
-The Attendees input should be optional and all others required.
-Show a success message upon successful booking creation and an error message otherwise.

-Should also display a list of all existing **future** bookings and when you click in one of the bookings of the list it should take the user to that booking's page/view.

-#### New Meeting Room `/meetingrooms/new`

-Display a form where a user (admin) can create a meeting room.
-The form must include Name, Capacity and Floor input fields and Submit button.
-All inputs are required.
-Show a success message upon successful meeting room creation and an error message otherwise.

-#### Bookings `/bookings`

-Displays a list of all **future** bookings for all meeting rooms and when you click in one of the bookings of the list it should take the user to that booking's page/view.

-#### Single Booking `/bookings/:id`

-Displays the details of the booking and a button to cancel it.
-Clicking Cancel should prompt user to confirm that they want to cancel booking.
-If they choose Yes it should cancel booking and if they choose No it should do nothing.
-Show a success message upon successful booking cancelation and an error message otherwise.